INL Bureau · Office Profiles

 Designing and implementing projects with no INL staff on the ground, relying on pol/econ or RSO sections as main liaisons.

-Sub-Office Organization & Team Leads
+Sub-Office Organization

 A/CES — Africa Central, Eastern & Southern